SuperGamerTron/SelfRevive/README.md

 # SelfRevive
 Requires BepInEx

-Allows you to revive yourself if the game ends
+Allows you to revive yourself in singleplayer by clicking the revive button in the game over screen

-Used by typing /revive in the chat box while dead with the game over screen showing

 Singleplayer only, it will not work in multiplayer